Code of Student Conduct

 Report an incident

-If you are the victim of, or witness to, an incident that you feel is a breach of the Code, you should report the incident by completing an incident report form.
+If you are the victim of, or witness to, an incident that you feel is a breach of the Code, you should report the incident.
+See our guidance pages on reporting an incident.
 You can also report via ‘Report + Support’ including anonymously.

 You are encouraged to contact Students’ Union Advice if you need help to complete the form.